- 79% of Black women report having to change their behavior at work to make others comfortable. [1]

 More Than Just "Strong"

-Canadian icon Jully Black perfectly put it, “...I have friends of all walks of life and I’ve never heard my white girlfriends be called ‘strong white women.’
+Let's talk about something that needs to change: the "Strong Black Woman" label.
+As Canadian icon Jully Black perfectly put it, “...I have friends of all walks of life and I’ve never heard my white girlfriends be called ‘strong white women.’
 Asian friends be called ‘strong Asian women’…never in my life.
 And so, this is my opportunity to take the S off my chest.
 Handle me with care.
 I’m fragile as well.
 I’m delicate.
 I have feelings.”

 The truth is, being called "strong" may seem like a compliment, but it often feels like a burden, as society expects Black women to bear the weight of everything without breaking.
 This label demands we keep going without rest, never allowing us the space to feel vulnerable or take a break.